What Is Words Per Minute (WPM) and Why Does It Matter?

 Using our script reading time calculator is completely free and requires zero clicks to get your results.
 Here is how you do it:

-• Start Teleprompter: Hit the teleprompter button to read your script with auto-scrolling capabilities like a professional news anchor.
+- Start Teleprompter: Hit the teleprompter button to read your script with auto-scrolling capabilities.

 Script Reading Time Calculator for Podcast Creators

 If you produce a podcast, pre-scripting your episodes is the professional standard.
-But even experienced hosts often misjudge episode length — recording a 20-minute script only to find it runs 14 or 26 minutes in reality.
+But even experienced hosts often misjudge episode runtime without a proper calculator.

 Using a dedicated script reading time calculator for podcast production solves this instantly.
-Paste your episode script, select your typical delivery speed, and know your runtime before you hit record.
-This is especially critical for:
+Paste your episode script, select the speed closest to your natural delivery, and the calculator instantly shows your episode runtime.

 Video Script Timer Online: Get YouTube & Ad Lengths Right

 Video creators face strict constraints that text-content creators don't.
 A YouTube pre-roll ad must be under 15 or 30 seconds.
-An Instagram Reel has a hard 90-second cap.
-A TikTok voiceover window may be as short as 60 seconds.
+An explainer video needs to fit a set runtime.

 For longer YouTube videos, the same principle applies.
 Most educational creators target 8–15 minutes for optimal ad revenue.
-At 130 WPM, that requires a script of 1,040–1,950 words.
-Our live word counter lets you hit that target zone in real time as you write.
+At 130 WPM, that's approximately 1,040–1,950 words.

 How Long Is a 500-Word Speech?
 (And Other Common Lengths)

 One of the most searched questions in speech preparation is: "How long is a 500-word speech?"
-The answer depends entirely on your delivery speed:
+The answer depends entirely on speaking speed.

 This is why using a calculator rather than a rule-of-thumb is so important.
-A "5-minute speech" could require anywhere from 500 to 800 words depending on how fast you naturally speak.
-Always measure against your personal WPM.
+A "5-minute speech" could require anywhere from 500 to 800 words depending on your pace.

 Who Should Use a Speech Timer?